 This argument is neither sound nor persuasive.
 The music director has failed to convey any compelling reasons for Omega University to expand the music-therapy program in his department.

 How important is it to get a 6 for the AWA?
 How important is the AWA section on the GMAT?
 As I discuss in that post, the AWA is clearly the least important part of the GMAT, less important than either IR or Quantitative or Verbal, but you can’t neglect it entirely.
-This sample essay should give you an idea of the standard for which to strive on the Analytical Writing Analysis.
+This GMAT AWA sample topic and essay example should give you an idea of the standard for which to strive on the Analytical Writing Analysis.